nirmal21074/nirmal21074/README.md

 <h2 align="center"><img src="Let's Grow Together.gif"></h2>
 <h2>About me</h2>

 👋 Hello, I'm Nirmal Soni, a college junior pursuing CSE at IIITDelhi.
 Passionate about technology and coding, I'm continuously expanding my knowledge and honing my skills in CS & WebD.
 I'm eager to collaborate on exciting projects and contribute to the open-source community.
 Currently seeking internships and opportunities to apply my classroom learnings in real-world scenarios.
-Let's connect and create something amazing together!
+Let's connect and create something unique together!

 ⚡ Fun fact: I love connecting with people and learning about their journeys; it helps me open my mind to different perspectives on various domains.
-💬 Ask me anything, and I will be more than happy to help :D
+💬 Ask me anything, and I will be more than happy to help. :D

 <h2>🛠Tech Stack</h2>